IMAGE CREATION, POST-PRODUCTION & CATEGORY FAQs

 CAN THE SAME SUBJECT BE USED?

-The purpose of the Awards is to assess and recognise visually different images entered by one entrant.
+The purpose of the Awards is to assess visually different images entered by one entrant.
 While the same subject may be included in more than one entry, it is up to the entrant to ensure each entry is significantly different.
-While the same subject may be used more than once, if, at awards validation, two or more images are considered to be too similar, the Awards Team will attempt to contact the photographer to provide a replacement entry.
-If contact cannot be made in time, the Awards Team at its discretion will select one and disqualify the second image.
+While the same subject may be used more than once, if, at awards validation, two or more images are considered to be too similar, the Awards Committee will attempt to contact the photographer to provide a replacement entry.
+If contact cannot be made in time, the Awards Committee at its discretion will select one and disqualify the second image.

-This is a very strict rule the 2 years is from the close of entries.
-E.g. if the close of entries for the awards is August 10th, 2017 the images entered must have been taken after the August 10th 2015.
+This is a very strict rule, with the 2 years being from the Close of Entries date.
+For example, if the Close of Entries for the Awards is August 10th, 2019 the images entered must have been taken AFTER August 10th 2017.

 WHAT ARE THE RULES PERTAINING TO DIGITAL COMPOSITING?